The Infrared Universe: Mesoscopic Continuity Equations

-In this section we make these objects precise for the physically relevant charge \(X = B\) (baryon number).
+In what follows we specialize to the physically relevant case $X=B$ (baryon number).
 The same open--system formalism applies to any conserved quantum number whose irreversible export from the exterior can alter its effective density; this includes lepton number and other global or weakly gauged charges.
 Electric charge is excluded from this class, since its long--range gauge field imprints the total charge on the exterior region and prevents horizon--mediated depletion.